SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 1.1.4 Observe Logs

-To see what appears in the logs, run the following command:

-`cf logs`
+Optionally, you can use the `cf logs` command to see log output.

 ### 1.1.5 View Data